SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h5>Conversion</h5>

+Type conversion is explicitly using a function or the like to change the datatype of something.
 All pythons types, called as a function, convert to that type (e.g. list(), bool(), int()) Ruby has a set of methods that have the syntax foo.to_&lt;char&gt; that convert to that type (e.g. to_i, to_f, to_s, to_sym)

 <h5>Coercion</h5>

+Type coercion is implicitly forcing a value to be treated as of a different datatype.
 JS will coerce extensively in the case of operations w/ mismatched types.
 Concatenation of non-string w/ string|coerces non-string to string use of booleans w/ math operators|coerce to 0/1